-The National Union of Public and General Employees (NUPGE) is a family of 11 Component and 3 affiliate unions.
+The National Union of Public and General Employees (NUPGE) is a family of 13 Component unions.
 Taken together, we are one of the largest unions in Canada.
-Most of our 400,000 members work to deliver public services of every kind to the citizens of their home provinces.
+Most of our 425,000 members work to deliver public services of every kind to the citizens of their home provinces.
 We also have a large and growing number of members who work for private businesses.

-The office of the National Union of Public and General Employees is situated on the traditional and unceded territory of the Algonquin Anishinaabeg people and is now home to many diverse First Nations, Inuit, and Métis communities.
-We recognize and acknowledge the crimes that have been committed and the harm that has been done.
-And, we dedicate ourselves, as a union, to moving forward in partnership with Indigenous Peoples in a spirit of reconciliation and striving for justice.
+The office of the National Union of Public and General Employees is on the traditional and unceded territory of the Algonquin peoples and is now home to many diverse First Nations, Inuit, and Métis peoples.

+We recognize the crimes that have been committed and the harm that has been done and dedicate ourselves as a union to moving forward in partnership with Indigenous communities in a spirit of reconciliation and striving for justice.